lubuntu-team/manual/source/D/upgrading.rst

 .. note::

-  Upgrading will keep all of your files in your home folder and configuration files intact however this will mean some changes to default keybindings for example will still be the same as when you installed but will keep all of your customizations different from reinstalling Lubnutu.
+  Upgrading will keep all of your files in your home folder and configuration files intact however this will mean some changes to default keybindings for example will still be the same as when you installed but will keep all of your customizations different from reinstalling Lubuntu.

 Upgrading with command line
 ---------------------------
 The first step will be to ensure your system is up to date.
 This can be done by entering the following command into the terminal.
 If prompted, enter your password.
-Another way updating is running the graphical updater from :menuselection:`Prefrneces --> Apply Full Upgrade`.
+Another way updating is running the graphical updater from :menuselection:`Preferences --> Apply Full Upgrade`.

 .. code::